Depth First

 Let’s see if Foundations is the right fit.

-A 30-minute discovery call.
-No pitch.
-We’ll talk about what you’re trying to make happen and see if this workshop fits.
+We’ll talk about what you’re trying to make happen with AI and see if this workshop fits.